seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 The *EventDispatcherInterface* has methods to add, remove, get and check listeners, 2 methods to add and remove subscribers.
 A *subscriber* - is a specialized listener, that implements *EventSubscriberInterface* ("auto-configured" listener).
-In addition it also provides a method for dispatching events.
+In addition, it also provides a method for dispatching events.
 {% highlight php %}
 <?php